getodk/docs/README.md

  - [Discuss the documentation from a contributor perspective in our developer Slack](slack.opendatakit.org).
 (Use the #docs-code channel.)
  - [File an issue](https://github.com/opendatakit/docs/issues) for any needed improvements.
  - [Watch](https://github.com/opendatakit/docs/subscription) and star this repo, to keep up with what we're doing.

+## Troubleshooting
+- If you get an `extension error` or a `configuration error`:
+  - Make sure your virtual environment is activated.
+  - Type `python --version` to check your current python version (it should be 3.x).
+  - Run `pip install -r requirements.txt`.